Algeria • UNESCO World Heritage Site

 Must-See

-Explore one of the world's most extensive collections of prehistoric rock art, featuring approximately 15,000 paintings and engravings spanning 12,000 years of human artistic expression.
-These remarkable artworks document the gradual transformation of the Sahara from fertile savannah to desert, depicting large wild animals including elephants, rhinoceros, hippopotamus, and crocodiles that once thrived in this region.
-The art progresses through five distinct periods: the Archaic hunters, the mysterious Round Head figures, the Pastoral Bovidian cattle herders, the Horse period reflecting new cultural influences, and finally the Camel period marking adaptation to increasing aridity.
-These visual narratives provide invaluable insights into prehistoric societies, their hunting techniques, ceremonial practices, and daily life activities that would otherwise remain unknown to modern archaeology.
+Explore one of the world's most extensive prehistoric rock art collections, featuring approximately 15,000 paintings and engravings spanning 12,000 years.
+These artworks document the Sahara's transformation from fertile savannah to desert, depicting elephants, rhinoceros, hippopotamus, and crocodiles that once thrived here.
+The art progresses through five distinct periods: Archaic hunters, mysterious Round Head figures, Pastoral Bovidian cattle herders (featuring the famous "Crying Cow"), Horse period reflecting new cultural influences, and Camel period marking adaptation to aridity.
+These visual narratives provide invaluable documentation of dramatic climate change and human adaptation.
+Pro tip: Photograph rock art during morning hours (07:00-10:00) when low-angle sunlight enhances pigment visibility and creates ideal contrast for documentation.

 Must-See